fleetdm/fleet/handbook/README.md

 ### Fleet docs

 #### Adding a link to Fleet docs
+You can link documentation pages to each other using relative paths.
+For example, in `docs/1-Using-Fleet/1-Fleet-UI.md`, you can link to `docs/1-Using-Fleet/9-Permissions.md` by writing `[permissions](./9-Permissions.md)`.
+This will be automatically transformed into the appropriate URL for `fleetdm.com/docs`.

-The `fleetdm.com/docs` compilation process does not account for relative links to directories outside of `/docs`.
+However, the `fleetdm.com/docs` compilation process does not account for relative links to directories **outside** of `/docs`.
 Therefore, when adding a link to Fleet docs, it is important to always use the absolute file path.

 #### Linking to a location on GitHub